Mt Huashan Hiking Trail

 That said, I found this 20 feet climb to be incredibly scary.
 What if I slipped?
 The fear alone made my hands and legs tremble.
 Every motion I took was careful and deliberate.
 I didn't trust myself to make even the slightest aggressive move.

 My caution paid off.
 Amazingly we both made it to the top without problem.
 Now it was time for one last obstacle.
+We needed to climb across a sheer rock face to reach the temple above.

 The end was in sight.
 All we had to conquer now was the Staircase at the top of the world.
-I called it "Stairway to Heaven".
-Led Zep would have agreed.

 I noticed the Temple at the top and idly began to wonder how the people who worked there got up and down the mountain.
 Was there a secret elevator?

-I was immediately suspicious there might be an easier route, but if there was, I never found it.
+One step at a time we climbed the stairs.
+Gosh, my legs ached!
+Teeth chattering, legs throbbing, we made steady progress.
+Soon enough we were finally safe inside a beautiful Tao temple atop the summit.
+Finally.
 As I stared out the windows safe from the wind and the cold, I don't think I have ever felt happier in my life.
 I was so relieved to be here.
-I could not believe what Laura and I had to overcome to make it this far.
+I could not believe what Laura and I had overcome to make it this far.
+I made a quiet prayer of thanks for our safety to the Almighty.

 There was an observation post at the very top that allowed us a 360 degree look at the world around us.
 Everywhere we looked, huge mountains and deep valleys greeted our eyes.
 The beauty of the view really escapes description.
 I could have stayed there all day just to watch.